ericdke/apero-docs/FAQ.md

 - swipe towards left on a post/message: quick hide (see the Objectionable Content chapter on this page)
 - swipe towards right on a post/message: copy a digest of its content to the clipboard
-- right-click on a post/message for a contextual menu of the same options, quick hide and copy content
+- right-click on a post/message for a contextual menu of the same options (and other when available, like reply)

 ## Preferences